emissary-ingress/emissary/docs/topics/install/help/dns-propagation.md

 # Edgectl Install: DNS Failed to Propagate to This Host

-The installer has acquired a DNS name for your cluster but is unable to resolve that name on your host.
+The installer has acquired a DNS name for your Kubernetes cluster but is unable to resolve that name on your host.

 ## What's next?